CULTIVATING A HEALTHY RESPECT & PROPER HANDLING

 - You must report all oil and chemical spills to (800) 424-8802, (800) OILS911 (645-7911) and to the marina office immediately.

-- Find use oil and oil filter recycling locations by calling (800) CLEANUP (253-2687) or visit Earth911.com.
-Download a statewide list of marinas that collect use oil absorbents.
+- Find used oil and oil filter recycling locations by calling (800) CLEANUP (253-2687) or visit Earth911.com.
+See here for a list of resources to find used oil collection centers.

 - Learn more about California boat-to-boat mobile services.